bruprescott/CTDizzle/Documentation/User_Guide.md

 In the other end cap, drill two 10mm holes and one 12mm hole.
 To increase the internal space for the electrical compenents, it is recommended that you place the 12mm hole as close to the flange wall as possible, while still leaving a little space for epoxy to surround the EC probe.
 You can connect the end cap to the flange to act as a guide.

+**Picture of sensor end cap here**

+Use a high grit sandpaper to rough up the end cap and flange.
+Clean with alcohol.
+Install the temperature and pressure sensors in the 10mm holes.
+Next, install the end cap onto the flange.
+The next part is a little tricky.

+Insert the EC probe into the 12mm hole.
+Allow it to extend through until it is approximately even with the temperature probe height.
+Reinstall the rubber probe guard to prevent any epoxy or glue entering the sensor area.
+The probe may not fit perfectly within the hole, so it is recommended you attempt to make it as perpendicular with the end cap as possible, and then add a couple drops of superglue to hold it in place.
+You can use the acrylic tube as stand.
+Epoxy this end cap in a fashion similar to the previous end cap.
+As the EC probe now is a site for leaking, it is recommended that you use plenty of epoxy.